 Living with braces takes getting used to, but the cosmetic results are well worth it.
 Dr. David Markham wants your treatments to be as comfortable as possible.
-After Dr. Markham has placed your braces at his Sacramental, CA clinic, you’ll want to follow these simple tips.
+After Dr. Markham has placed your braces at his Sacramento, CA clinic, you’ll want to follow these simple tips.

 Tips For Living With Braces

 On average, braces are worn anywhere from 18 months to three years.
 The first few weeks present the biggest hurdles as you adjust to your new orthodontic cases.

 During the first few days after your braces are tightened, you’ll want to stick to soft foods like smoothies, soups, pasta, and eggs.
 Cutting your food up into bite-sized pieces will also help you avoid unnecessary irritation while your gums and teeth adjust to the new settings.

 Watch Bad Chewing Habits

 If you tend to chew on your fingernails or pencils (ie, things other than food), you might want to quit those habits while undergoing orthodontic treatments.
 Hard objects like ice can aggravate sensitive teeth or damage your new hardware.

 Brushing is critical for good oral hygiene.
 This is even truer while undergoing teeth straightening with braces.
 Trapped food can cause decay and cavities if not quickly removed.
 While undergoing orthodontic treatments, you should brush after every meal while being mindful of every crevice of your mouth.

 Avoid Certain Foods

 Don’t worry, you won’t have to give up all your food.
 Certain foods can be problematic, though, because they are more easily caught between teeth and braces.
 We recommend straying from: